 Sapa Rice Fields in harvesting time

-Mu Cang Chai is a small mountainous town in the West of Yen Bai province, takes about 7-9 hours to arrive here from Hanoi by bus.
+Mu Cang Chai is a small mountainous town in the West of Yen Bai province; it takes about 7-9 hours to arrive here from Hanoi by bus.
 Tourism has not been fully developed in this area, but many domestic and international travelers still spread word of mouth about this wonderful land.

 Spectacular terrace fields in Mu Cang Chai

-Visiting Mu Cang Chai in September, you can also take part in the Terraced Fields Festival, join the fairs and the Competition of making Banh Day (a round, sticky rice cake).
+Visiting Mu Cang Chai in September, you can also participate in the Terraced Fields Festival, join the fairs and the Competition of making Banh Day (a round, sticky rice cake).
 If you dare, try tasting an exotic dish called fried grasshopper.
 Grasshoppers can be found at any time of the year, but harvesting time is when they are most commonly spotted.

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 Located at the foot of Khau Pha pass, Tu Le is a ward in Van Chan District, Yen Bai Province.
 It is just about 50 kilometers from Mu Cang Chai so you can take the bus with the same route and stop by here.